The Grand Lodge of Sweden

 Progression from one degree to the next is no easy matter and is far from automatic.
 A Brother has to be regular in attendance and to give proof of his knowledge of Freemasonry.

 All of the Grand Masters belonged to the Royal House from 1774 up to 1997, when Prince Bertil, Grand Master since 1973, died.
-King Carl XVI Gustaf is the High Protector of the Swedish Order of Freemasons.
-Grand Master since 2001 is Professor Anders Fahlman.
+King Carl XVI Gustaf is the High Protector of the Swedish Order of Freemasons, but not a Mason himself.

 Bååt’s palace in Stockholm, an impressive building from 1666 and carefully extended in 1874–77, functions as the Masonic Temple of the Swedish Order of Freemasons.

-At present there are 43 Craft Lodges, 23 Lodges working the St Andrew’s degrees, one Steward Lodge, seven Chapters and one Lodge of Research in Sweden.
-There are 63 Fraternal Societies (nearest Lodges of Instruction), usually at smaller towns.
-In Finland there are seven Lodges working the Craft degrees and two Fraternal Societies under the Swedish Order of Freemasons.
+At present there are 58 Craft Lodges, 28 Lodges working the St Andrew’s degrees, two Steward Lodges, eight Chapters and one Lodge of Research.
+There are 66 Fraternal Societies (nearest Lodges of Instruction), usually at smaller towns.
+In Finland there are seven Lodges working the Craft degrees and three Fraternal Societies under the Swedish Order of Freemasons.
 There is also two Lodges working the St Andrew’s degrees, one Steward Lodge and one Grand Chapter in Helsinki.

-There are about 14 200 Freemasons in Sweden and about 1 000 in Finland under the Swedish Order of Freemasons.
-As Lodges are few in number, there are usually quite a number of members in a Swedish Lodge.
-Only those of Christian faith are admitted.
+There are about 15 400 Freemasons in Sweden and about 1 400 in Finland under the Swedish Order of Freemasons.
+As lodges are few in number, there is usually quite a number of members in a Swedish lodge.
+Only men of Christian faith are admitted.

 The Worshipful Master of a Lodge is usually appointed for a period of six years.
 However, a compulsory retirement age of 75 is strictly enforced for all office bearers.